 Discover how Rocket Loans can help you tee off your next project like a pro.Get Started

-Mastering Your At-Home Audio/Visual Systems Like The Pros: An Interview With Bluewater Technologies Group's BJ Mazmanian
+Master Your At-Home A/V System Like A Pro: An Interview BJ Mazmanian

 Ever wondered how to turn up your entertainment system?
 Read how audio/visual expert BJ Mazmanian works on preparing the big screens for the 2021 Rocket Mortgage Classic.

-Mastering Your Outdoor Entertainment Like The Pros: An Interview With Rocket Mortgage Classic Client Services and Pro-Am Manager Elizabeth Salcedo
+Mastering Outdoor Entertaining Like A Pro: An Interview With Elizabeth Salcedo

 Elizabeth Salcedo works closely around tournament, sponsorships and hospitality management.
 Discover her tips for the Rocket Mortgage Classic and summer gatherings here.